-active - Initiates the transmission of LACP packets.
+active - Initiates the transmission of LACP packets. power-off - Disables transmitter of standby ports.

 administrative-key admin-key - Specifies an administrative key value to identify the channel group on each port configured to use LACP.
 This value should be configured only in exceptional cases.
 If it is not specified, a random key is assigned.